SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

 \section{SliM-LLM}

-This section introduces a mixed-precision quantization technique called SliM-LLM, designed to overcome the performance and inference efficiency bottlenecks in mixed-precision frameworks.
-To address these challenges, we devise two novel strategies for LLMs, including the use of \textit{Salience-Determined Bit Allocation} (SBA) based on global salience distribution to determine group bit-widths, and \textit{Salience-Weighted Quantizer Calibration} (SQC) to enhance the perception of locally important weight information.
+This section introduces a structured mixed-precision quantization method, SliM-LLM, to overcome the accuracy and efficiency bottlenecks of mixed-precision LLMs.
+We devise two novel strategies, including the use of \textit{Salience-Determined Bit Allocation} (SBA) based on global salience distribution to determine group bit-widths, and \textit{Salience-Weighted Quantizer Calibration} (SQC) to enhance the perception of locally important weight information.
 We introduce SBA and SQC in Sec.~\ref{sec:3.2} and Sec.~\ref{sec:3.3}, respectively.